tbogdala/mindmeld/README.md

 * Show overall T/s or TG & PP T/s?
 * Some 'empty' replies have been traced to a generic system prompt for the prompt formatting rules.
 Should eventually provide a way to supply a custom system message to help users customize things further.
-* NOTE: /narrator replies cannot be continued as the narrator, currently.
+* BUG: /narrator replies cannot be continued as the narrator, currently.
 * BUG: any file can be added as a model, such as `img.png`. :(
 * Streaming text generation.
-* More efficiently pack prompt by tokenizing things first.
+* Hitting esc on edit should cancel edit; or have a cancel button
+* Setup quantization for KV cache
+* Configurable switch to select between prompt caching for regeneration and prompt caching for continuation

-### Road to Github upload:
+### Road to Github release:

 1) More models to auto-download with option to supply a URL to a GGUF
 2) When creating a first log, fill in some default settings and use Vox for a default character.
 3) Setup 'safe' defaults for models when using the auto-download option.
 4) Ensure first-run experience is satisfactory for a first dev version release.
+5) Debug window that shows the prompt and the response data from the llm with a 'copy to clipboard' button.